Sublimis/SteadyScreen/README.md

 Note, this does not disable/enable the service, it just tells the View to ignore all service inputs.
 Call the `boolean ISteadyView.isSteadyViewEnabled()` on your ISteadyView to check the enabled state.

+## List of apps supporting SteadyScreen service

+(as of 2024-05)

+- [Wikipedia (developer build)](https://github.com/Sublimis/SteadyScreen/tree/main/wikipedia-android): We compiled this from [the original source](https://github.com/Sublimis/apps-android-wikipedia) on 2024-03-22.
+You are welcome to compile your own APK.

+- [Urban Biker](https://urban-bike-computer.com/): Supports the service on the main and overview screens, and also has its own screen stabilization implementation.

+*Let us know if you've made an app that should be included in the list!*

 ## About the service